Ebikes VS Mopeds

 Ultimately, which one you choose will come down to which option provides you with the most benefits for your needs and lifestyle.

-Whichever option you end up picking for yourself, chances are you'll find it to be a much greener, healthier, more exciting option than driving, and less stress and anxiety-inducing than public transport.
+Whichever option you end up picking for yourself, chances are you'll find it to be a much greener, healthier, more exciting option than driving and sitting in traffic, and less stress and anxiety-inducing than public transport.